oqolarte/oblong/content/support.md

 - Crowbar or wrecking bar
 - Chain mail[^chain]
 - Casio F-91W, preferably black
+- Canon Powershot S120
+- Typewriter in working condition, preferably the portable kind

 [^1]: *Limós* is the root of this Tagalog word, meaning "alms".
 From [Tagalog Lang](https://www.tagaloglang.com/palimos/): In the Philippines, it is common for street children to approach strangers and say, “Palimos po.”
 [^used]: I prefer pre-loved, secondhand, or used stuff, because I want to extend their life span.
-Also, I don't expect, nor do I encourage, people to give me newly bought hardware.
+Not that I expect nor encourage people to give me newly bought hardware.
 [^chain]: Against random stabbing